Doing business with DNREC during the coronavirus period. More Info

-Realizing this, DNREC’s Division of Fish & Wildlife reorganized its staff to devote more energy to assisting private landowners improve and protect their lands for wildlife.
+Realizing this, DNREC’s Division of Fish and Wildlife reorganized its staff to devote more energy to assisting private landowners improve and protect their lands for wildlife.
 The division has biologists dedicated to informing landowners about available programs, providing technical assistance in developing habitat projects and securing financial assistance as incentives for participation.

 If you are interested in establishing, enhancing or maintaining wildlife habitat on your property for the benefit of Species of Greatest Conservation Need, a Division biologist can provide you with information to help guide your wildlife habitat restoration project.